Kelly Preston, actor and wife of John Travolta, dies at 57

 “It is with a very heavy heart that I inform you that my beautiful wife Kelly has lost her two-year battle with breast cancer,” Travolta said.
 “She fought a courageous fight with the love and support of so many.”

-They had three children together.
+The couple had three children together.

-Preston had a lengthy acting career in movies and television, at times appearing together in films with her husband, as they did in the box-office bomb “Battlefield Earth” in 2000.

-Preston starred opposite Kevin Costner in the 1999 film “For the Love of the Game,” and in 2004 appeared in the music video for Maroon 5’s “She Will Be Loved.”

 “Shocked by this sad news,” Maria Shriver said on Twitter.
 “Kelly was such a bright loving soul, a talented actress, and a loving mom and wife.
 My heart breaks for her family who have already known such sadness and grief.”